CUBRID/cubrid-manual/en/admin/config.rst

     If the value of the **log_buffer_size** parameter is large, performance can be improved (due to the decrease in disk I/O) in an environment where transactions are long and numerous.
 It is recommended to configure an appropriate value considering the memory size and operations of the system where CUBRID is installed.

     *   Required memory size = the size of log buffer (**log_buffer_size**)

+.. _log_max_archives:

 **log_max_archives**

     **log_max_archives** is a parameter to configure the maximum number of archive log files.
 The minimum value is 0 and default value is **INT_MAX** (2,147,483,647).
 Its operations can differ depending on the configuration of **force_remove_log_archives**.
 For example, when **log_max_archives** is 3 and **force_remove_log_archives** is **yes** in the cubrid.conf file, the most recent three archive log files are recorded and when a fourth archiving log file is generated, the oldest archive log file is automatically deleted; the information about the deleted archive logs are recorded in the ***_lginf** file.

     However, if an active transaction still refers to an existing archive log file, the archive log file will not be deleted.
-That is, if a transaction starts at the point that the first archive log file is generated, and it is still active until the fifth archive log is generated, the first archive log file cannot be deleted.
+That is, if a transaction starts at the point that the first archive log file is generated, and it is still active until the fifth archive log is generated, the first archive log file cannot be deleted

+    Also, if the information of archive logs is not applied to database volumes, these are not deleted.
+(Archive logs after which a checkpoint has occurred keep the information of modified pages of a data buffer; therefore, they are required to restore a database.)

     If you change the value of **log_max_archives** dynamically during database operation, changed value will be applied when a new log archive file is created.
 For example, if you change this value from 10 to 5, old 5 files will be deleted when a new log archive file is created.